yuandou168/DecentralizedFL-CWL/README.md

 ## Citation:
 The initial idea of this project has been published in the proceedings of the 19th  IEEE International Conference on e-Science (Link to the conference: https://www.escience-conference.org/2023/).

-- Kontomaris Chronis, Yuandou Wang, and Zhiming Zhao.
+- Chronis Kontomaris, Yuandou Wang, and Zhiming Zhao.
 "CWL-FLOps: A Novel Method for Federated Learning Operations at Scale."
 2023 IEEE 19th International Conference on e-Science (e-Science).
 IEEE Computer Society, 2023.
 Doi: 10.1109/e-Science58273.2023.10254788

 - Bibtex
 @inproceedings{kontomaris2023cwl,